 As the frequency and mode of terror attacks are changing there is a growing expectation that businesses do more to protect employees and customers and insurers improve their coverage for clients.
-Follow this link to read more on this topic in an article by Chris Parker, Beazley’s head of terrorism, political violence and kidnap & ransom.
+Follow this link to read more on this topic in an article by Chris Parker, Beazley’s head of terrorism, political violence and deadly weapons protection.

 In the modern world, threats come from many sources.
 One of the most difficult to defend against is the incursion of armed assailants intent on inflicting harm.